thegridelectric/gridworks/docs/transactive-device.md

 # Transactive Device

-A **Transactive Device** is real-world electrical device that is consuming energy [transactively](transactive).
+A **Transactive Device** is real-world electrical device that is consuming or producing energy [transactively](transactive).
-Consider the first [Maine demo](maine-demo) installation at the house of one of the demo team members - an underfloor heating system on the first floor, and a combination of radiant heat and air on the second.
-Plumbed into this is a 3 water tanks with 9 kW of resistive boost elements and a Spacepak heat pump with a max draw of 4.5 kW.
+Consider the first [Maine demo](maine-demo) installation at the house of one of the demo team members.
+The space heating distribution system in their house is an underfloor heating system on the first floor, and a combination of radiant heat and air on the second.
+The distribution system can keep the house warm with water at 120F, even on the coldest day.
+Plumbed into this is 3 water tanks with 9 kW of resistive boost elements and a Spacepak heat pump with a max draw of 4.5 kW, capable of producing 135 F water.
 The heat pump and resistive elements are metered by an eGauge meter.

 ![Geographical Location](images/transactive-device-1.png)